nyu-mll/quality/README.md

     - `speed_answer`: The responses in the speed validation.
 Each question is annotated by five workers.
 - `difficult`: A binary value. `1` means that less than 50% of the speed annotations answer the question correctly, so we include this question in the `hard` subset.
 Otherwise, the value is `0`.

 ### Validation criteria for the questions
 - More than 50% of annotators answer the question correctly in the untimed setting.
 That is, more than 50% of the `untimed_answer` annotations agree with `gold_label` (defined as the majority vote of validators' annotations together with the writer's provided label).
 - More than 50% of annotators think that the question is unambiguous and answerable.
 That is, more than 50% of the `untimed_eval1_answerability` annotations have `1`'s.

 ### <a name="difficult">What are the `hard` questions?</a>
  - More than 50% of annotators answer the question correctly in the untimed setting.
 That is, more than 50% of the `untimed_answer` annotations agree with `gold_label`.
  - More than 50% of annotators think that the question is unambiguous and answerable.
 That is, more than 50% of the `untimed_eval1_answerability` annotations have `1`'s.
  - More than 50% of annotators answer the question incorrectly in the speed validaiton setting.
 That is, more than 50% of the `speed_answer` annotations are incorrect.

 ### Test set

 The annotations for questions in the test set will not be released.
+The authors are currently working on a leaderboard.
+Stay tuned!

+### Contact

+{yzpang, alicia.v.parrish}@nyu.edu